ParishBen/Planters-Digest/README.md

-# Planter's Digest
+l# Planter's Digest
-Plant's Digest is a Ruby on Rails Web Application that allows the user to not only stay accountable by tracking the progress of their house plants, but also leave tips/comments to all other users's plants.
+Planter's Digest is a Ruby on Rails Web Application that allows the user to not only stay accountable by tracking the progress of their house plants, but also leave tips/comments to all other users's plants.

 * Ruby version
 2.6.1